twopirllc/pandas-ta/README.md

         {"kind": "sma", "close": "volume", "length": 20, "prefix": "VOLUME"}, ]
 )
+# To run "Custom Strategy"
+df.ta.strategy(CustomStrategy)

-#Running it requires the name and ta properties
+# Or pass in the name and ta atributes of the "Custom Strategy"
 df.ta.strategy(name=CustomStrategy.name, ta=CustomStrategy.ta)

 # Sanity check.
 Make sure all the columns are there